Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-TFS.md

     -   Microsoft.TeamFoundation.VersionControl.Common.Integration.dll
  -   TfsProvider.dll

-## Configuring TFS in SpiraPlan
+## Configuring TFS in Spira
-Before you can start using TFS in SpiraPlan you need to setup, at a system level, how TFS and SpiraPlan should work together:
+Before you can start using TFS in Spira you need to setup, at a system level, how TFS and Spira should work together:

 - Log in as a system admin, and go to System Admininstration > Integration > Source Code
 - If there is not already an antry for "TfsProvider" click "Add" to go to the Plug-in details page